dimitarsi/interview-task-caching-solution-nodejs/README.md

 - public folder served by three nginx containers, each has a unique `index.html` and `about.html` files, share the same `assets` folder

+# How to run

 The repo is meant to be run in a [remote container](https://code.visualstudio.com/docs/remote/containers) or by running the command `docker-compose up --build -d` in a terminal.

+Once you start the remote container you can either run `"Run npm start"` from `Debug and Run` sidebar or execute `npm start` in the terminal.